hall/kubenix/CONTRIBUTING.md

 ## Docs

-Generate a json object of module options with

-    nix build '.#docs' -o ./docs/data/options.json

-Then build and serve the static site
+Build and serve the static site

-    cd docs && hugo serve
+    nix run '.#docs' serve

 which will be available at <http://localhost:1313/kubenix>.